Ziyuan (book)

 The Ziyuan (字苑 (Zìyuàn, Tzu-yüan, Character Garden); or "Essays on Chinese Characters") was a Chinese dictionary attributed to the Eastern Jin Dynasty scholar Ge Hong.
 The original text was lost, and the small modern Ziyuan recension has 34 headwords, mostly Chinese Buddhist loanword terminology.

-The Ziyuan is notable for having the first occurrence of the Chinese borrowing ta (塔; tǎ; t'a; "tower; pagoda").
-Feng (2004:205) classifies ta as a "monosyllabic phonemic loanword," and notes:

-塔/ta/=浮屠/futu/=浮图/futu/=佛图/futu/=数斗波/shudoupo/=兜婆/doupo/：Buddhist tower: "塔,佛堂也 [The ta is Buddhist tower]" (字苑), "作九层浮图 To build the Buddhist tower with nine levels" (水经注), "塔亦胡言, 犹宗庙也. [ta comes from languages of Hu nationalities, it means tower.]" (魏书).
-It was borrowed from buddhastupa of Sanskrit.
-The process of pronunciation change is as follows: Buddhastupa stupa tupa t’ap.
+Both the Old Book of Tang and the New Book of Tang record that the Ziyuan was one juan long.